Indian Institute of Management Udaipur

-The institute is set in the picturesque backdrop of Udaipur, one of the busiest tourist attractions in India.
 The institute has been ranked as one of the top 15 management institutes by the Ministry of Human Resources Development released NIRF rankings in the past three years.
 The institute is one of nine institutes accredited by AACSB in India.
 IIMU is also ranked among the top 5 B-schools in India for research based on the methodology used by UT Dallas which tracks publications in 24 leading business journals.
-The institute is the youngest B-school in the world to be featured in the QS MIM 2020 and FT MIM 2019 rankings..IIM Udaipur and IIM Bangalore only 2 IIMs to be in prestigious Global Rankings consecutively since 2019 • IIM Udaipur continued to be the youngest B-School in Asia in the Global FT MIM Ranking 2022.
+The institute is the youngest B-school in the world to be featured in the QS MIM 2020 and FT MIM 2019 rankings.
+IIM Udaipur and IIM Bangalore only 2 IIMs to be in prestigious Global Rankings consecutively since 2019 • IIM Udaipur continued to be the youngest B-School in Asia in the Global FT MIM Ranking 2022.

 History

 IIM Udaipur was inaugurated on 30 July 2011 by C. P. Joshi, Minister of Road Transport and Highways.
 The institute was one of the seven IIMs established by the Indian government.
 The institute offered its postgraduate program (PGP) to 57 students in its first year, and its postgraduate executive program (PGPX) at a temporary campus located at the Polymer Science Building of the Mohanlal Sukhadia University (MLSU), Udaipur.